Daegatoya/Daegatoya/README.md

 - 🌎 **I'm from Canada and I speak french (and english, obviously).**

-- ⌨️ **My main coding language is JavaScript, but I like to experiment new languages when I can!
+- ⌨️ **My main coding languages are JavaScript & C#, but I like to experiment new languages when I can!
 (Which I rarely do btw...)**

 ---